aheadley/batoto-rss-splitter/README.md

 Create the database:
 ~~~~
-$ python create-db.py
+$ python splitter.py -m create-db
 ~~~~

 Populate the database for the first time:
 ~~~~
-$ python get-updates.py
+$ python splitter.py -m fetch-updates
 ~~~~

-Then run set get-updates.py to run as cronjob, and run the ``splitter.py`` app, it should work via WSGI (haven't actually tested this) or you can just run the dev server:
+You should then make the fetch-updates command run as a cronjob so the database continues to get new updates.
+You can then run the Flask app (the default mode), it should work via WSGI (haven't actually tested this) or you can just run the dev server:
 ~~~~
 $ python splitter.py
  * Running on http://127.0.0.1:5000/